‘Outlander’ Stars Sam Heughan And Caitriona Balfe Secret Romance Reportedly Confirmed By Eyewitnesses On Set

 “Thank you @THESTORMERS What a result!!!!!
 And so good to meet “4Ball” @iamSivN @caitrionambalfe,” he wrote alongside the image.

 Fans were quick to comment on the photo and many speculated that something romantic was definitely going on.
 Given their heated chemistry in front of the camera, it isn’t a big leap to think they’d make a great couple in real life.
-Of course, this is hardly the first time Heughan and Balfe have faced such rumors and it likely won’t be the last.
+Of course, this is hardly the first time Heughan and Balfe have faced such rumors, and it likely won’t be the last.
 Just last March, Balfe put down the romance rumors and revealed that she and Heughan are not romantically involved.
 Heughan echoed Balfe’s sentiments, though things could have changed since then.

 The two are currently filming for Season 3 of Outlander in South Africa.
-Starz has not announced an official release date for the new season but it is expected to premiere sometime this fall.
+Starz has not announced an official release date for the new season, but it is expected to premiere sometime this fall.
 In the meantime, we can only guess if Heughan and Balfe are starting to get romantic outside of the show.

 Tell us!
 Do you think that Sam Heughan and Caitriona Balfe are more than just friends?
 Let us know in the comments below.